 Reference software remains to be developed – software relating to HDR was currently in the HM separate from the SCM, plus there is a separate HDRTools library

-A new edition of the TR on signalling combinations in practical use is under development, this is ISO/IEC 23091-4 (published 2019-08) in ISO/IEC and H.Sup.19 in ITU-T version 2019-03 published 2019-04-30.
-This became TR and was approved by ITU-T in March.
-Another draft for a revision of the TR was under development, with a plan for approving that version at the current meeting.
-[New edition approved and published in ITU-T]
+A new edition of the TR on signalling combinations in practical use was under preparation for publication.
+The original edition was H.Sup.19 in ITU-T approved 2019-03 and published 2019-04-30 and ISO/IEC 23091-4 (originally published 2019-08) in ISO/IEC.
+The second edition text had been issued at the meeting of 2019-10 and in ITU-T was published 2019-11-14 and in ISO/IEC was pending publication.

 Improvement of test model texts and software manuals was encouraged.
 An update for HM description had been produced at the previous meeting.